jmuelbert/qt_conan_boilerplate_template/CONTRIBUTING.md

 ## Contributing rules

--   Remember that the goal is to build an jmbde-QT for user, not for developers.
+-   Remember that the goal is to build an qt_conan_boilerplate_template for user, not for developers.
 -   Do one thing in a pull request.
 If you want to add multiple features/fix multiple bugs and they are not relevant, open multiple pull requests.
 You may need to create multiple branches to open multiple pull requests, you can learn git branching